 Where

-Paschen, Bracket and Pfund Series spectrums:
+Paschen, Bracket, and Pfund Series spectrums:

 The shape of s orbital: (spherical)

-The shape of p orbital:(dumbbell-shaped)
+The shape of the p orbital:(dumbbell-shaped)

 The shape of the d orbital: